petkaantonov/bluebird/README.md

 To test in browsers:

-    cd browser
-    setup
+    npm run browsers

-Then open the `index.html` in your browser.
-Requires bash (on windows the mingw32 that comes with git works fine too).
+Then open the `browser/index.html` in your browser.

 You may also [visit the github hosted page](http://petkaantonov.github.io/bluebird/browser/).